kaamyk/ft_ssl_md5/ReadMe.md

 			The new values assigned to A, B, C and D are added to their old value saved in AA, BB, CC and DD.
 	- **step 6 : Output**
 		The algorithm produces 4 variables A, B, C and D. The display starts from the low-order byte of A and end with the high-order byte of D.
+	#### Sha256
+	*From RFC-6234 for sha256*.
+	The method is basically the same than md5 with the exception of the output length and the constants used.